passcod/omelette/README.md

 DATABASE_URL=postgres://localhost/dbname
 ```

-You’ll also need your user ID.
-If you don’t know it, you can look it up using
+As an optimisation, you’ll also need your user ID.
+If you don’t know it, you can
-any of a number of services, like this one: https://tweeterid.com/
+look it up using any of a number of services, like this one: https://tweeterid.com/

 ```
 TWITTER_USER_ID=